niksheridan/niksheridan.github.io/decisions/ADR-0000_use_of_MADRs.md

 * Deciders: Nik Sheridan <!-- optional -->
 * Date: 2019-03-13 <!-- optional -->

-Technical Story: Decisions need to be auditable and documented to prevent circular discussion and ecourage progression <!-- optional -->
+Technical Story: Decisions need to be auditable and documented to prevent circular discussion to ecourage progression <!-- optional -->

 ## Context and Problem Statement

 [Describe the context and problem statement, e.g., in free form using two to three sentences.
 You may want to articulate the problem in form of a question.]

+* Do 'monolithic' or 'encyclopedic' documents demonstrate fixed thinking and manifest in practice a lack of willingness to be changed?
+* Do 'document behemoths' act as an intimidating barrier to those who need to refer to them making them ineffective as a means of controlling governance?
+* Can 'document behemoths' contain so much information they become brittle in their content and disguise linkage of multiple artefacts contained within them?
+* Can 'complicated templates' become so time comsuming to write that they are only '*done correctly and properly*' by a chosen few?
+* Should documentation in general be dissolved into easily digestable parts with familair structures where information can be found in places where they are expected to be?
+* Should documentation be 'easy' to create and should automation be used in it's creation?
+* Should exisitng methods be reused to create documentation?
+* How critical is it that any decision is version controlled?

 ## Decision Drivers <!-- optional -->

-* [driver 1, e.g., a force, facing concern, …]
+* Monolithic encyclopedic documents demonstrate fixed thinking and are often never read
+* Terse linked documentation should
 * [driver 2, e.g., a force, facing concern, …]
 * … <!-- numbers of drivers can vary -->